-Section 2: Categories of Abuse, Neglect and Exploitation
+Section 2: Categories of Abuse

 Safeguarding issues can put children at of risk harm.
-Behaviours linked to drug taking and or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including county lines), radicalisation, consensual/non-consensual sharing of nude and seminude images can be signs that children are at risk.
-Abuse, neglect, and exploitation safeguarding issues are rarely stand-alone events; in most cases multiple issues will overlap with one another.
+Behaviours linked to drug taking and or alcohol misuse, deliberately missing education, serious violence (including county lines), radicalisation, consensual/non-consensual sharing of nude and semi-nude images can be signs that children are at risk.
+Abuse, neglect, and safeguarding issues are rarely stand-alone events; in most cases multiple issues will overlap with one another.